IARU-R1-C5/beacons/README.md

 After agreeing the details you will receive a confirmation that beacon (based on provided data) is added to the coordinated beacon list.

 Please also note that if the beacon that was coordinated will not be spotted on the dxcluster on the frequency that was coordinated for more than 3 years - we will remove it from coordinated beacon list.

+## Are there any Guidelines for Beacon Design?

+Yes, please check them here in [Beacon Design Suggestions](BeaconDesignSuggestions.md).

+## Are there any Guidelines for Beacon Coordination?

+Yes, please check them here in [Coordination Guidelines](CoordinationGuidelines.md).